-Crispin David Powell Clay was born on 15 November 1944 in Lusaka, N. Rhodesia, the third son and youngest child of Gervas Clay and Betty née Baden‑Powell.
+Crispin David Powell Clay was born on 15 November 1944 in Lusaka, N. Rhodesia, the third son and youngest child of Gervas Clay, whose 32nd birthady it was, and Betty nee Baden-Powell.
 He was educated at Peterhouse, Rhodesia and St David's College, Lampeter where he obtained his B.A. in 1967.

 A teacher of English at Centaurus High School, Windhoek, S.W.Africa, from 1971 to 1974, he was married on 21 September 1973 in Walvis Bay, S.W.
 Africa (now Namibia) to (Ortrud Christa) "Orti" Wiese, see below.
 They have a son:-

 Crispin follows the precedent set by his ancestor Joseph Clay, the first of Burton, as, from ??? to ??/??/20012, he ran a liquor shop, "Grillenberger's Bottle Store" in the small fishing port of Lüderitz Bay, Namibia.
 This settlement is surrounded on the West side by the Atlantic, and on the East by desert, which stretches for three hundred miles and more, and is securely sealed off by Diamond Concessionaires.
 The herring fleet is in port for three months of the year, when the town wakes up from its hibernation.

 Crispn was perhaps the most "literate" of his siblings.
 Ther father Gervas, and his father Gerard, had both written poetry, and crispin also occasionally "waxed Lyrical".